Invasion of Jamaica: Invasion

 On 19 May, two Spanish settlers saw Penn's fleet as it rounded Point Morant and warned Governor Juan Ramírez de Arellano; taken by surprise, the Spanish made what few defensive preparations they could.
 One of the English participants later recorded;

 At dawn on 21 May, Penn's fleet entered Caguaya Bay, which was extremely shallow.
-As a result, Penn transferred from the 60 gun Swiftsure to Martin, a lighter 12 gun galley, leading a flotilla of smaller craft, although some of these, including the Martin, still briefly grounded.
+As a result, Penn transferred from the 60-gun Swiftsure to Martin, a lighter 12-gun galley, leading a flotilla of smaller craft, although some of these, including the Martin, still briefly grounded.
 There was an exchange of shots with the Spanish battery covering the inner anchorage, with resistance from a small number of settlers under Francisco de Proenza, a local estate owner, but they soon surrendered.

 Penn disembarked the landing force, which quickly occupied Santiago de la Vega, some six miles away.
 Venables, despite being sick, came ashore on 25 May to dictate terms; the island was annexed by the Commonwealth, and the Spanish inhabitants had to evacuate within a fortnight, on pain of death.
 After doing what he could to delay the inevitable, Ramírez signed on 27 May; shortly thereafter, he sailed for Campeche, Mexico, but died en route.

-Not all the Spanish accepted this; after evacuating noncombatants from northern Jamaica to Cuba, Proenza established his headquarters at the inland town of Guatibacoa.
+Not all the Spanish accepted the English occupation; after evacuating noncombatants from northern Jamaica to Cuba, Proenza established his headquarters at the inland town of Guatibacoa.
 He allied with the Jamaican Maroons based in the mountainous interior, under Juan de Bolas and Juan de Serras, inaugurating a guerrilla war against English occupation.